xiaodaw/shell-humanities/_episodes/05-loop.md

 or:

 ~~~
-for temperature in basilisk.dat unicorn.dat
+for temperature in 1141.jpg 1142.jpg
 do
-    head -n 3 $temperature
+    echo $temperature
 done
 ~~~
 {: .bash}